Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 Jobber offers mobile apps for Android and iOS devices.
 I liked how intuitive and easy it was to navigate the Jobber iOS app.
 Pretty much everything you can do on the desktop, you can do on the app: scheduling jobs, sending invoices, taking before-and-after photos, managing jobs, communicating with clients, and even processing payments.

-The “monthly” view isn’t available on the mobile version because the mobile screen size doesn’t support this, but you can get daily, 3-day, weekly, list, and map views just like desktop.
+The “monthly” scheduling view isn’t available on the mobile version because the mobile screen size doesn’t support this, but you can get daily, 3-day, weekly, list, and map views just like the desktop.

 Also, reports are available only with the desktop version.